 On vehicles with the Tire Pressure Monitor System (TPMS), the pressure for each tire can be viewed in the DIC.
 The tire pressure is shown in either pounds per square inch (psi) or kilopascals (kPa).
 Press the information button until LF ## PSI (kPa) ## RF displays for the front tires.
 Press the information button again until LR ## PSI (kPa) ## RR displays for the rear tires.

-If a low tire pressure condition is detected by the system while driving, a message advising you to check the tire pressure appears in the display.
-See Inflation - Tire Pressure on page 5-52 and DIC Warnings and Messages on page 3-45 for more information.
+If a low tire pressure condition is detected by the system while driving, a message advising you to add air will appear in the display.
+See Inflation - Tire Pressure on page 6-49 and DIC Warnings and Messages on page 4-41 for more information.